-A computer that is not running on a UPS will improperly turn off during a power outage or brownout.
-When a computer is improperly shut down, data corruption and in some cases even hardware failure can occur.
+A computer not running on a UPS (uninterruptible power supply) may improperly turn off during a power outage or brownout.
+When a computer is improperly shut down, data corruption, and in some cases, hardware failure can occur.

-If the computer is not connected to a surge protector and there has been recent electrical storms, a surge may have come through the power line and caused damage to the hardware in the computer.
+If the computer is not connected to a surge protector, a power surge may have caused damage to the hardware in the computer.
 This damage is especially likely if your local area has recently experienced electrical storms or power outages.

-New hardware device drivers and firmware updates are released to resolve many errors and problems with hardware devices.
-Make sure if you're encountering a hardware issue that the latest drivers for that device are installed.
+Hardware manufacturers frequently release updated device drivers and firmware to keep their hardware compatible with technology changes.
+If you're encountering a hardware issue, make sure that the latest drivers for that device are installed.

 Scan for malware and viruses